noescape00/Tron_USDD_AutoCompounder/README.md

 This bot does the following:

 1. Check claimable USDD on SunSwap USDD-USDT LP pool https://sun.io/?lang=en-US#/stake
 2. If claimable USDD > threshold => claim USDD
-3. Swap half of available USDD for USDT
+3. If available USDD > threshold  => swap half of USDD for USDT
-4. Enter USDD:USDT LP
+4. Enter USDD:USDT liquidity pool
 5. Deposit LP tokens to sunswap